sindresorhus/capture-website/readme.md

 The number of seconds to wait after the page finished loading before capturing the screenshot.

 This can be useful if you know the page has animations that you like it to finish before capturing the screenshot.

+This is also useful for capturing lazy-loaded content from third-party scripts (marketing widgets, analytics, etc.) that load asynchronously after the initial page load.

 ##### waitForElement